dgilland/zulu/README.rst

     # <DateTime [2016-07-25T19:33:18+00:00]>

-By default, ``zulu.parse`` will look for either an ISO 8601 formatted string or a POSIX timestamp while assuming that in the absence of an explicit timezone, UTC will be used:
+By default, ``zulu.parse`` will look for either an ISO-8601 formatted string or a POSIX timestamp while assuming that in the absence of an explicit timezone, UTC will be used:

 .. code-block:: python